A 36-Foot Asteroid Is About To Skim Earth Nearly As Close As The Moon

 In the case of asteroid 2019 TX, JPL scientists used a total of 30 observations spanning nine days to plot its course through the inner solar system.
 According to their calculations, the tiny space rock will only get as close as 297,600 miles from Earth’s surface when it swings by later today.

 By comparison, the moon sits at an average distance of 238,900 miles from Earth.
-This means that, during today’s close encounter, the asteroid will cruise by Earth at 1.25 times the distance to the moon.
+This means that during today’s close encounter, the asteroid will cruise by Earth at 1.25 times the distance to the moon.

 Asteroid 2019 TX is expected to approach Earth at 7:37 p.m.
-ET.
+EDT.
 The rock will be traveling at a speed of more than 16,200 mph, or over 21 times the speed of sound.

 Ahead of its close flyby of Earth, the tiny space rock swung by the moon.
 At 4:27 p.m.
-ET, the asteroid buzzed the moon from 520,800 miles away.
+EDT, the asteroid buzzed the moon from 520,800 miles away.

 Interestingly enough, today’s close brush with Earth is the closest that asteroid 2019 TX has ever gotten to our planet — and the closest it ever hopes to get for the foreseeable future.
 Over the past five decades, the asteroid has visited Earth three other times, only getting as close as 29 million miles in 1971.

-The rock will return for another trip through our corner of space in 2020, and then again in 2030 and 2031.
+The rock will return for another trip through our corner of space in 2020, and again in 2030 and 2031.
 However, all of its future flybys of Earth will carry it increasingly farther away from the planet’s surface.

 Today’s close asteroid encounter comes just two days after a larger 98-foot Apollo asteroid skimmed Earth closer than the moon at more than 19,300 mph.